HomeResource Hub

 Salary

-Optometric AssistantSupports optometrists with administrative duties and clinical support.Organizational skills, communication, multitaskingOn-the-job training or certificate program$39K - $60K
+Optometric AssistantSupports optometrists with administrative duties and clinical supportOrganizational and communication skillsOn-the-job training or certificate program$39K - $60K

-Optical DispenserHelps patients select, fit, and adjust eyeglasses and contact lenses.Customer service, attention to detail, product knowledgeCertificate or associate degree and training in optical dispensing$52K - $96K
+Optical DispenserHelps patients select and adjust eyeglasses and contact lensesCustomer service and product knowledgeCertificate or Associate's degree, and training in optical dispensing$52K - $96K

-Vision TherapistProvides therapy for visual disorders and eye movement problems.Patient care, therapeutic skills, observationOD degree and additional vision therapy certification$51K - $81K
+Vision TherapistProvides therapy for visual disorders and eye movement problemsPatient care and therapeutic skillsOD degree and additional vision therapy certification$51K - $81K

-How to get into it: Becoming an optometrist typically requires completing undergraduate studies followed by a specialized graduate program in optometry.
-We interviewed an optometrist that makes $143,000 a year and started with undergraduate and graduate school.
+How to get into it: Complete undergraduate studies followed by a specialized graduate program in optometry.
+We interviewed an optometrist in the video below that makes $143,000 a year and started with undergraduate and graduate school.
+Roles like optometric technicians, assistants, and dispensers don't require a degree.

 Get started with these courses and programs: